ClanCats/CCFramework-Documentation/02_Getting_Startet.md

 Your database configuration is located under `CCF/app/config/database.config.php`.
 If the file doesn't exist, create it.

 By default the database configuration is going to use the application name for the database name.
-So in my case it would be `db_ccnews`.
+So in my case it would be `db_example`.

 But this is just the default setting so change the database configuration to your needs.